ajna-finance/subgraph/README.md

 Instructions on creating your own deployment are available in the [Graph Protocols Documentation](https://thegraph.com/docs/en/cookbook/quick-start/).

+### Multiple instances

-To facilitate running multiple containers on a single machine, host port mappings have been parameterized.
+To facilitate running multiple containers on a single machine, host port mappings and data directories have been parameterized.

+To change the data directory of the host volume, set `GRAPHQL_DATADIR` to the desired path.

 To shift all ports, source `set-ports.sh` passing the offset as the only argument.
 This script will export environment variables (read by docker-compose) with the new ports, and will update `package.json` such that deployment scripts target the correct port.

 Example:
 ```